sangafabrice/process-inspector-mvc/README.md

 The module is stateless and exports three simple functions.
 Their goal is to read data related to processes on the local system.
 + **Get-ProcessInstance** gets a list of custom process objects.
 It only returns process names when it binds the parameter **NoMemoryUsage** switch for faster processing time when the user ticks the option to sort the list by names.
 + **Get-ProcessMemoryUsage** returns the memory usage in megabytes (MB) of a specified process as computed in Task Manager.
-Here is the link to the comparison of values between the Task Manager and the Process Inspector [on YouTube](https://youtube.com/shorts/XL0X0GET7Vo?feature=share).
+Here is the link to the comparison of values between the Task Manager and the Process Inspector [on YouTube](https://youtube.com/shorts/XL0X0GET7Vo?feature=share). :film_strip:
 + **Get-TotalMemoryUsage** returns the total memory usage of the local computer and displays it as a percentage value.

 ```PowerShell